Approximation and Convergence of Large Atomic Congestion Games: Convergence of Weighted Congestion Games

-\section{Convergence of weighted congestion games}
+\section{Convergence of Weighted Congestion Games}

-Now that we laid out the games we are considering, we study the convergence of \acp{WCG} to \acp{NCG} when the number of players increases and their weights decrease.
-The only stochastic element appearing in this section is the fact that players randomize by considering mixed strategies.
-Under mild and natural conditions, we prove that equilibria converge as there are more players in the game, and that the optimal social cost, as well as the \ac{PoA}, converge to the corresponding values for the limit nonatomic game.
-We also compute the speed of convergence for these limits.
+Now that we laid out the games we are considering, we proceed to study the convergence of weighted congestion games to nonatomic congestion games when the number of players increases and their weights decrease.
+The only stochastic element appearing in this section is the fact that players randomize by considering mixed strategies. { Under mild and natural conditions, we prove that the equilibrium resource loads converge in distribution to constants.
+These constants are equal to the resource loads prevailing under a Wardrop equilibrium of the corresponding nonatomic game.}